spcourse/python/en/complexity-intro/complexity_intro.md

 # Key take-aways so far

 Okay, so what have we learned so far?
 We know that measuring the time-efficiency of your code is important.
 Small coding choices can make the difference between an algorithm that takes a few minutes to run, and one that takes many years to run.
 We learned about the stopwatch method of measuring efficiency of code, and that it's not always good enough by itself.
 And we learned about a different method of measuring efficiency, called time complexity.
 It uses a type of notation called big-O notation.
 And it separates code into different classes based on its behaviour.
-So far you've seen three: $O(1)$, $O(n)$, and $O(n^2)$.
-Of these, $O(1)$ usually means your code has great performance, and $O(n)$ means it has okay performance.
-But if your code has time complexity $O(n^2)$, it will quickly take huge amounts of time to run, especially as $n$ gets bigger!
+So far you've seen three: $$O(1)$$, $$O(n)$$, and $$O(n^2)$$.
+Of these, $$O(1)$$ usually means your code has great performance, and $$O(n)$$ means it has okay performance.
+But if your code has time complexity $$O(n^2)$$, it will quickly take huge amounts of time to run, especially as $$n$$ gets bigger!
 And finally; one important thing to pay attention to is the number of nested loops in your code.
 If there are a lot of nested loops, your code can quickly become very slow!

 If all of that sounds like it makes sense to you, you're doing great so far!
 Next, we will discuss how to determine the time complexity of more realistic and complicated code.